Skip to main content

 Support

-The biggest mistake is providing a reference who only knows you socially.
+The biggest mistake is providing a character reference who doesn't know your art.

 Strategy

-Winners instead use professors or mentors who can speak to their technical growth in the arts.
+Winners instead use mentors or professors who can speak to their technical skill and dedication to their craft.

 Strategy